CoBen Finance Service - payment processing application

 Client: Constructiv

-Constructiv is an organization providing services in the construction sector.
-It is a life security fund set up within the Joint Construction Commission whose members include Belgian construction worker syndicates.
+Constructiv is a service organization of and for the construction sector.
+It is a livelihood fund set up by the social partners of the Construction Company whose members include Belgian construction worker syndicates.
+The core of their business is the calculation of benefits for approximately 160.000 workers in the Belgian construction sector.

 https://constructiv.be/